th3emilis/village-generator/README.md

 ## Usage

 In the chat screen, type `/function vg/help` to get a list of several available functions.
-Every subfolder has a similar help function, such as `/function vg/snowy/help`.
+Every subfolder includes a similar help function, such as `/function vg/taiga/help`.

 Once you have found the structure you want to generate, make sure you are positioned at the location where you want it to be placed.
-When choosing the location for the structure, keep in mind that they generate in the cardinal direction your character is facing and to the right.
-For example, if you are facing east, the structure will generate in the direction where both `X` and `Y` coordinate values increase.
+When selecting a location, keep in mind that structures generate diagonally to the right in the cardinal direction your character is facing.
+For example, if you are facing east, the structure will generate toward positive `X` and `Y` coordinate values.

 Here are a few functions you can try before digging into all the available options:
+- `/function vg/instant_village/old/taiga`: *Generate a prebuilt old-type taiga village*
-- `/function vg/instant_village/old/desert`: *Generate a prebuilt old-type desert village*
+- `/function vg/instant_village/desert_1`: *Generate a prebuilt desert village*
 - `/function vg/instant_village/plains_2`: *Generate a prebuilt plains village*
 - `/function vg/savanna/houses/small_house_1`: *Generate a savanna small house*
 - `/function vg/populate`: *Summon villagers, cats, and an iron golem for your village*

 ### Recommended settings
 In order to ensure that instant villages generate correctly, **it is recommended that you set your simulation distance to at least 6 chunks**.
-Instant villages are large structures and trying to generate them in unloaded chunks may cause some individual structures from the villages to fail to generate.
+Instant villages are large structures and attempting to generate them in unloaded chunks may cause some individual structures of the village to fail to generate.

 ### Using on mobile
 Many functions use long names that can get tedious to type on a mobile device after a while.
 For a better experience, you can use the add-on alongside [Advanchat](https://github.com/th3emilis/advanchat/releases/latest), which allows you to autocomplete commands and access previously run commands easily.